juancferreyrar/TutoringAnalysis/README.md

 # TutoringAnalysis
-I utilized the Google Sheets API and Google Cloud to ensure real-time updates and enhanced data privacy, automating operations across tutoring centers.
-Leveraging my Python skills along with data visualization and web development techniques, I created a robust, cloud-integrated application that supports data-driven decisions for optimized resource allocation, tutor scheduling, and improved student engagement.
-Additionally, I automated the process of data collection and analysis, using Google Cloud to enable live updates of analytics, further streamlining the administrative tasks and ensuring that decision-making is based on the most current data available.
+Project Overview: As a tutor in the Computer Information Systems lab in Bentley, I realized that there was an opportunity to leverage unused data from the student tutees, leading me to start an initiative to analyze and automate insights using Google API and Google Cloud for real-time updates and data privacy, using the data to get fresh perspectives on tutoring peak hours, higher demanded courses, and optimize the tutoring schedule.

+Role: I implemented data pipelines and visualization tools (pandas, matplotlib, seaborn) to process and analyze over 6,000 students visits, presenting a narrative to my tutoring co-workers to further understand performance.

+Impact: Handled the process of integrating the service to other tutoring services on campus, laying the groundwork for automation and data-driven decision-making on campus before going abroad, further mentoring other students to continue the project for them to strive to scale the project across other university services.